-Tenant shall immediately notify the Landlord, in writing, whenever any member of the household authorized to reside in the Unit is no longer residing in the Unit Failure to immediately notify the Landlord, in writing, will result in the Tenant being held liable for all actions of such person and any violation of this Lease Agreement by such person may be grounds for termination of tenancy and eviction from the Unit.
+Tenant shall immediately notify the Landlord, in writing, whenever any member of the household authorized to reside in the Unit is no longer residing in the Unit.
+Failure to immediately notify the Landlord, in writing, will result in the Tenant being held liable for all actions of such person and any violation of this Lease Agreement by such person may be grounds for termination of tenancy and eviction from the Unit.

-Additional provisions of this Lease Agreement are set forth in Rider A attached hereto and made a part hereof ("Rider A"), which shall supersede any provisions of the main text of this Lease Agreement that are inconsistent with Rider A.
+Additional provisions of this Lease Agreement which are particular to Chicago Housing Authority ("CHA") public housing units ("ACC Assisted Units") are set forth in Rider A attached hereto and made a part hereof ("Rider A").
+With respect to the ACC Assisted Units only, provisions in Rider A shall supersede any provisions of the main text of this Lease Agreement that are inconsistent with Rider A.

-2 TERM:
+2: TERM:

-The initial term of this Lease Agreement shall begin on \\\\\\ and end on midnight of the later of \\\\\\ or one full year after the commencement date.
-After the initial term ends, the Lease Agreement will be automatically renewed on an annual basis unless terminated as permitted by Paragraph 18 of this Lease Agreement and Rider A.
+The initial term of this Lease Agreement shall begin on and end on midnight of the later of or one full year after the commencement date.
+After the initial term ends, if Tenant complies with the requirements of Section 16, the Lease Agreement will be automatically renewed on an annual basis unless terminated as permitted by Paragraph 18 of this Lease Agreement and Rider A; if applicable, provided that CHA may require tenants of ACC Assisted Units to update tenant's information on record and/or execute renewal forms in connection with such renewal.

-RENT:
+RENT: ...

-- a The Tenant agrees to pay \$\\\\\\ for the partial month ending on \\\\\.
-For the remainder of the initial term, Tenant agrees to pay a rent of \$\\\\\ per month.
+- The Tenant agrees to pay \$ for the partial month ending on .
+For the remainder of the initial term, Tenant agrees to pay a rent of \$ per month.
 This amount is due on the 1st day of the month to the Landlord, in care of the Management Agent, or at such other mailing address as the Landlord may provide.
-Payments made as rent will be applied to any outstanding balance, which may include rent, utilities, maintenance, or any other balance owed.. - Tenant's rent shall be lower than the market (unsubsidized) rent which would otherwise be due on the Unit.
+Payments made as rent will be applied to any outstanding balance, which may include rent, utilities, maintenance, or any other balance owed. - b.
+Tenant's rent shall be lower than the market (unsubsidized) rent which would otherwise be due on the Unit.
 This lower rent is available because the property is operated pursuant to the rules and regulations of the Federal Low Income Housing Tax Credit Program ("LIHTC Program") in accordance with Section 42 of the Internal Revenue Code of 1986, as amended ("the Code"), and as enforced by the Illinois State agency responsible for monitoring such program (the "State Agency").
-Notwithstanding any provisions of this Lease Agreement, Tenant agrees (in consideration of such lower rent) that the property shall be operated at all times in strict compliance with Section 42 of the Code, regulations thereunder, and any regulatory agreement, restrictive covenant, or other agreement with the State Agency (collectively, "Section 42 Requirements") - c.
-Tenant's rent shall also be reduced as a result of assistance provided through a local public housing agency.
+Notwithstanding any provisions of this Lease Agreement, Tenant agrees (in consideration of such lower rent) that the property shall be operated at all times in suict compliance with Section 42 of the Code, regulations thereunder, and any regulatory agreement, restrictive covenant, or other agreement with the State Agency (collectively, "Section 42 Requirements") - c.
+Tenant's rent may also be reduced as a result of assistance provided through a local public housing agency.
 If the Tenant's rent is reduced or regulated as a result of one or more public programs, provisions which are required by those programs or by the agencies administering those programs are referred to in this Lease as "Public Requirements" and are applicable even if not specifically set forth.
-Provisions particular to assistance through a public housing agency are set forth in Rider A. If there is any conflict between the terms of this Lease Agreement and Rider A, then the terms of Rider A shall govern
+Provisions particular to assistance through a public housing agency are set forth in Rider A. With respect to the ACC Assisted Units only, if there is any conflict between the terms of this Lease Agreement and Rider A, then the terms of Rider A shall govern.

-4 CHANGES IN THE TENANT'S RENT:
+CHANGES IN THE TENANT'S RENT:

-Unless stated otherwise in Rider A, as applicable, the Tenant agrees that the amount of rent the Tenant pays may be changed
+Unless stated otherwise in Rider A, if applicable, the Tenant agrees that the amount of rent the Tenant pays may be changed: